hmeine/tilemill_docker/README.md

-Preliminary Dockerfiles for running tilemill and/or osm-bright.
+An easy to use docker setup for running tilemill and/or osm-bright.

 Builds available from dockerhub:
 * https://hub.docker.com/r/hansmeine/tilemill